AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/operations/c-operations-intro/c-methods/r-get-disk-usage.md

 ---
-description: Returns information about a company's structure (number of files, etc.).
+description: Returns information about a company's structure (number of files, and so on.).
 solution: Experience Manager
 title: getDiskUsage
 feature: Dynamic Media Classic,SDK/API